asib/ospg/ospg/Heist.md

 The command completed successfully.
 ```

-We can see we're not a member of `Administrators`.
+We can see we're now a member of `Administrators`.
 We can now grab the root flag.